lxvm/AutoBZCore.jl/docs/src/algorithms.md

 ```@docs
 AutoBZCore.NestedQuad
 AutoBZCore.EvalCounter
+AutoBZCore.EvalLogger
 ```

 ## `AutoBZProblem` algorithms

-In order to make algorithms domain-agnostic, the BZ loaded from [`load_bz`](@ref) can be called with the algorithms below, which are aliases for algorithms above
+Although different algorithms may use different representations of the BZ, the BZ loaded from [`load_bz`](@ref) can be called with any of the algorithms below, which are aliases for algorithms above

 ```@docs